nolanlawson/state-of-binary-data-in-the-browser/README.md

 You can store Blobs in LocalStorage as base64 strings, which is really inefficient.
 Plus, many LocalStorage implementations only let you store up to 5MB, so you hit the limit pretty fast.

-WebSQL and IndexedDB have [higher limits](http://www.html5rocks.com/en/tutorials/offline/quota-research/), so let's see how browsers work with those two.
+WebSQL and IndexedDB have [much higher limits](http://www.html5rocks.com/en/tutorials/offline/quota-research/).
+So let's see how the different browsers work with those two.

 Chrome
 ----